+91-932-003-6777 info@indicure.com

 Hermenegildo Singano

-5 out of 59 months ago
+5 out of 5a year ago

-I went to India for a heart treatment at the fortis hospital, they do an excellent job all the medical staff are very professional, I recommend people suffering from this disease to go to the same hospital.
-Read Hermenegildo Singano's Review About IndiCure Here
+I went to India for a heart treatment at the fortis hospital, they do an excellent job all the medical staff are very professional, I recommend people suffering from this...

 Patients from All Over the World Trust IndiCure Health Tours because: